Fungal Toenail Infection (Onychomycosis)

 What is it and what are the symptoms?

-There may be no pain in the initial stages of the fungal infection and if left can lead to further tissue damage which will prolong healing.
+There may be no pain in the initial stages of the fungal infection and if left untreated, it can lead to further tissue damage which will prolong healing.
 Foot odour may be present.

 What causes them?

 Athlete’s Foot is a common fungal skin infection of the toes that can easily spread to the toenails.

 Candida is a yeast that can cause an infection of the skin around the nails (usually the fingernails).

 There are several factors that increase the risk of a fungal nail infection, such as: